 Exclusive PTP CPT Offers

-Empathy and rapport will evolve over time from the solid communication between the trainer and the client.
+Empathy and rapport will evolve from solid communication between the trainer and the client over time.

-The research that we have will suggest that time spent establishing the working relationship will enhance the adherences to programs of behavior change.
+Our research will suggest that time spent establishing the working relationship will enhance the adherences to programs of behavior change.

 Verbal and Nonverbal Communication